Vita112/notes_for_NLP/notes/papers/RelationExtraction/DistantSupervision/【03】PCNN&CNN+ATT_2016.md

 《knowledge-based weak supervision for information extraction of overlapping relations》:multi-instance multi-label learning

-《multi-instance multi-label learning for relation extraction》:multi-instance multi-label learning
+《multi-instance multi-label learning for relation extraction》:multi-instance multi-label learning + 贝叶斯网络

 > using NLP tools, like POS tagging, lead to **error propagation**.
 Because the accururacy of syntactic parsing decrease significantly with increasing sentence length.